korginc/logue-sdk/platform/nts-3_kaoss/README.md

 ## Unit API Overview

-Here's an overview of the API for synth and effect units.
+Here's an overview of the API for generic effect units.

 ### Essential Functions